glidernet/ogn-bootstrap/README.md

  3. locales and other stuff
     - sudo apt-get install localepurge deborphan     (during install you select which locales to keep! (raspi-config))
     - localepurge
-    Clean up apt-get junk
+ 4. Clean up apt-get junk
     - apt-get autoremove
     - apt-get autoclean
     - apt-get clean
-    -size reduction:  manually delete apt files in /var/
+    - manually delete apt files in /var/cache/apt/
- 4. (size reduction: if you've done much stuff then
+ 5. remove gsm_scan output files
+ 6. size reduction, makes the image compress better:
    - sudo dd if=/dev/zero of=t.1 bs=1M count=8 ; sudo dd if=/dev/zero of=t.2 bs=1M ; sudo rm t.1 t.2
+   - history -c
- 5. (optional) use something like gpart to resize the partition downwards
+ 7. (optional) use something like gparted to resize the partition downwards
+ 8. Determine what to copy
- 11. fdisk /dev/disk2
+   - fdisk /dev/disk2
-      add start + size together to get number of sectors to copy.  dd if=/xxx of=file bs=512 count=#
+      add start + size together to get number of sectors to copy.
+   -dd if=/xxx of=file bs=512 count=#
+   - zip & bz2, md5sum and upload